biowdl/germline-DNA/develop/index.md

 ## Scattering
 This pipeline performs scattering to speed up analysis on grid computing clusters.
-This is done in two ways.
-In the first the FastQ files are split into a number of chunks (see the `numberChunks` input).
-For each of these chunks the QC and alignment are performed in separate jobs, which can be processed in parallel.
-For certain other steps (such as variantcalling) a second method is
-used: The reference genome is split into regions of roughly equal size (see the `scatterSize` inputs).
+For steps such as variantcalling the reference genome is split into regions of roughly equal size (see the `scatterSize` inputs).
 Each of these regions will be analyzed in separate jobs as well, allowing them to be processed in parallel.